Shef-AIRE/aire-hugo-research-group/content/authors/mohammod-suvon/_index.md

 ---
 # Display name
-title: Andrew Swiftt
+title: Mohammod Suvon

 # Username (this should match the folder name)
 authors:
-- andrew-swiftt
+- mohammod-suvon

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Senior Clinical Research Fellow
+role: AI Research Engineer

 # Organizations/Affiliations
 organizations:
-- name: University of Sheffield and Sheffield Teaching Hospitals NHS Foundation Trust
+- name: The University of Sheffield
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio:

-# interests:
+interests:
-# - Feature Selection/Integration
+- Multimodal Learning
-# - Multiomics
+- Meta-Learning
+- Natural Language Processing

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons